w3bdesign/serverless-contact-form-dfweb/README.md

 # Serverless contact form for Dfweb

 Serverless backend framework for contact forms at Dfweb.

- Currently work in progress.

- ## Planned features:

- - Google reCaptcha v2
- - Insert into database with FaunaDB
- - Typescript
- - Email notifications
+Archived as I no longer neede this as I have found a better way.